sting-ioc/sting/docs/performance.md

 essential for modern web development.
 Small code size and fast initialization times make the end users of our websites happy.

-The performance is measure relative to [Dagger2](https://github.com/google/dagger) as most of the initial Sting applications were migrated from Dagger2.
-Dagger2 is a much more mature, established and reasonably optimized library and thus is a great library to compare against.
+The performance is measure relative to [Dagger](https://github.com/google/dagger) as most of the initial Sting applications were migrated from Dagger.
+Dagger is a much more mature, established and reasonably optimized library and thus is a great library to compare against.

 A procedurally generated ["sample application"](#sample-application-description) was developed to be